 There is little doubt that the rise in cybersecurity threats has greatly helped to create a gap in security skills and professionals.
 But demand is only part of the skills gap story.
 The bigger problem for many organizations seeking to hire cybersecurity talent is that supply cannot keep pace.

-While specialized security experts quickly get snatched up by large corporations, other businesses—such as hospitals, manufacturers and retail shops—need the expertise too.
-These smaller enterprises can find themselves more frequent targets of hackers because of their lack of appropriate staff, and because they often act as conduits to larger targets: major partners and lots of customers.
+While specialized security experts quickly get snatched up by large corporations, other businesses—such as hospitals, manufacturers, and retail shops—need the expertise too.
+These smaller enterprises find themselves more frequent targets of hackers because of their lack of appropriate staff, and because they often act as conduits to larger targets: major partners and lots of customers.

 Closing the Gap